nogibjj/kh509_miniproject4/README.md

 Mini-Project2
 Katelyn Hucker (kh509)

-My mini-project imports the iris.csv dataset and then calculates the average petal length of the iris flowers in the dataset using the python pandas library.
+My mini-project imports the iris.csv dataset and then calculates the descriptive statistics of petal length for iris flowers using the python pandas library.

 # Changes
 _______________________________

 ### Requirements.txt:
 The requirements file added pandas 2.0.0 to its list of required libraries.
-This allows pandas to be installed as a package.
+I also added matplotlibb.pyplot 3.7.0.
+This allows pandas and matplotlib.pyplot to be installed as packages.

 ### Makefile:
 The Makefile has been uncommented to actually run properly on the statistics script.
 The Makefile installs the libraries in the requirements.txt, tests the code with the test_main.py file, then formats and lints with python black and pylint.